infuriating/exportdefau.lt/README.md

+# Svelte App

+This is my first svelte app, I am using it to learn the basics of svelte and to get a feel for how it works.

-# Discord User API
+## Discord User API

-This is a svelte app that uses an **Discord User API** to get user information, in this case I demonstrate it using my own user id.
+This is svelte app uses an **Discord User API** to get user information, in this case I demonstrate it using my own user id.

 ### API URL